Baystation12/Baystation12/docs/installation.md

 ### CONFIGURATION

 Copy the contents of the `/config/examples` folder into `/config`.
-You will now work with everthing contained within `/config`.
+You will now work with everything contained within `/config`.

 Edit `config.txt` to set the probabilities for different gamemodes in Secret and to set your server location so that all your players don't get disconnected at the end of each round.
 It's recommended you don't turn on the gamemodes with probability 0, as they have various issues and aren't currently being tested, they may have unknown and bizarre bugs.